cole-group/presto/README.md

 ***Warning**: This code is experimental and under active development.
 It is not guaranteed to provide correct results, the documentation and testing is incomplete, and the API may change without notice.*

-Please note that the MACE models currently used are released under the [Academic Software License](https://github.com/gabor1/ASL/blob/main/ASL.md) which **does not permit commercial use**.
-We will incorporate MIT-licensed models soon.
+Please note that the MACE-OFF models are released under the [Academic Software License](https://github.com/gabor1/ASL/blob/main/ASL.md) which **does not permit commercial use**.
+However, the default Egret-1 model and AIMNet-2 models do.

 ## What is Bespokefit_smee?